 - Workshop Science Studies in Budapest 2 (Budapest, 05 Jun, 2018)

 - Symposium: "Human nature and dehumanization," as part of the conference "Norm und Natur", Kongress of the Deutsche Gesellschaft für Philosophie (Berlin, 24-27 Sep 17)

 - Workshop on Dehumanization (Budapest, 31 Jan, 2017)

 - Conference "Dehumanization: New Approaches to the Politics of Human Nature" (Budapest, 6-8 Apr, 2016).

-Recent book: "What's Left of Human Nature: A post-essentialist, pluralist and interactive account of a contested concept" (2018) available from MIT Press.
+Latest monograph: "What's Left of Human Nature: A post-essentialist, pluralist and interactive account of a contested concept" (2018) available from MIT Press.
 See:

 - The synopsis, the cover, a preview, and a ebook-version (for CEU members).

 - A podcast-interview on the "New Books in Philosophy" series.

 - Reviews: British Journal for the Philosophy of Science (reviewed by S. Downes); International Studies in Philosophy of Science (reviewed by Andrew Buskell), Notre Dame Review of Books (reviewed by P. Honenberger); Philosophy of Science (reviewed by J. Odenbaugh); Social Epistemology Review (reviewed by R. Sassower); Deutsche Zeitschrift für Philosophy (reviewed by M. Hampe).